-- The assets of the Council exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by \$5,779,797 (net position).
-Of this amount \$2,412,473 (unrestricted) may be used to meet the Council's ongoing obligations to customers and creditors. - The Council's total net position increased by \$980,266. - The Council implemented Statement of Governmental Accounting Standards (GASB Statement) Nos.
-68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27 and 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment of GASB Statement No. 68.
-Accordingly, the net pension asset and related information are reported on the statement of net position along with a more comprehensive measure of pension expense and enhanced, note disclosures and required supplementary information.
-The Council's net pension asset was \$231,364 whereby the assets of the Council's pension plan exceeded the total pension liability.
+- The assets and deferred outflows of resources of the Council exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by \$6,722,493 (net position).
+Of this amount \$2,872,601 (unrestricted) may be used to meet the Council's ongoing obligations to customers and creditors. - The Council's total net position increased by \$942,696.